 Music Admissions Office

-Schedule a visit online and request your tour include the School of Music.
+Schedule a visit between September - May and request your tour include the School of Music.

 - Bachelor of Music (Performance, Music Education, Music Therapy)

 Transfer, PSEO and Equivalency applicants please see specialized instructions.
 The BA in Music with Academic Emphasis does not require an application for admission or audition.

 Admission to the School of Music is contingent upon undergraduate admission to and good standing in the College of Liberal Arts or another degree-granting college at the University of Minnesota.
 You do not have to wait until you have been admitted to the University before applying to the School of Music (Step 2).